Membership & Structure

 Steering Committee meetings will be held once per quarter.
 However, extraordinary meetings may be called at any time to address urgent matters related to this initiative.
 Additionally, sub-committees may be formed from amongst steering committee members and meet more frequently, reporting on activities at the Steering Committee meetings.
 Steering Committee meetings will be action-oriented and focus on high-level oversight and coordination.
 Technical Committee meetings will be held once a quarter while the General Assembly meeting will be held once a year.

-RESPONSIBILITIES OF RWANDA READS SECRETARIAT
+RESPONSIBILITIES OF SOMA RWANDA SECRETARIAT

 - Preparing quarterly reports for the co-chairs to present at Basic Education Sector Group (BESG)/ESWG meetings;